akka/akka/akka-docs/src/main/paradox/actors.md

 @@@

-The supplied path is parsed as a `java.net.URI`, which basically means that it is split on `/` into path elements.
+The supplied path is parsed as a `java.net.URI`, which means that it is split on `/` into path elements.
 If the path starts with `/`, it is absolute and the look-up starts at the root guardian (which is the parent of `"/user"`); otherwise it starts at the current actor.
 If a path element equals